Welcomes and farewells

 We thank you both for all your hard work and wish you well in your future endeavours.

-Steven Johnson, will be managing our Connecting the Culm project.
-He will lead a team to engage with local communities to co-create solutions to the challenges facing the River Culm and its catchment.
+Steven Johnson joined the team recently.
+He will be managing our Connecting the Culm project and will lead a team to engage with local communities to co-create solutions to the challenges facing the River Culm and its catchment.

 Following the recent local council elections, we have welcomed new members to our management group: